-All clause masques are traditionally men.
-The "beautiful clauses" wear richly decorated women's dresses, the "ugly" ones shaggy twig coats and demon masques, and the "ugly-beautiful" Silvesterchläuse wear a mix of both.
-All of them carry bells: The "Schelli" wear large cow bells (the bells weigh up to 30 kg / 66 lbs: the "Schelli" carry them around all day, quit a demanding task), whereas the "Rolli" or "Rollwieber" wear smaller "bullet-bells" on two leather straps in the front and back of their torso.
+All masques are traditionally men.
+The "beautiful Clausen" wear richly decorated women's dresses, the "ugly" ones shaggy twig coats and demon masques, and the "ugly-beautiful" or forest-nature spirits wear a mix of both.
+All of them carry bells: The "Schelli" wear large cow bells (the bells weigh up to 30 kg / 66 lbs: the "Schelli" carry them around all day, quit a demanding task), whereas the "Rolli" or "Rollwieber" (Rolli women) wear smaller "bullet-bells" on two leather straps in the front and back of their torso.

-Usually, the Silversterchläuse appear in groups of six; two "Rolli" and four "Schelli".
+Usually, the "Silversterchläuse" appear in groups of six; two "Rolli" and four "Schelli".
 Procession participants are men only.
-Girls are allowed to participate as clauses in the boy's group.
+Girls are allowed to participate in the boy's group.

-The Silvesterchläuse meet in the wee hours in the town square for a silent meditation before starting their day.
-After that, they will be offered breakfast before starting their procession from house to house.
-They build a circle in front of a farm houses, shake their bells and start to sing.
-This special yodel is called "Zäuerli" and is unique to this region.
-Then they wish the inhabitants of the farmhouse a happy and prosperous New Year by handshake before they move on.
+The "Silvesterchläuse" meet in the wee hours in the town squares of each village for a silent meditation before starting their day.
+After that, they wander from house to house where they build a circle, shake their bells and start to sing a special yodel called "Zäuerli" which is unique to this region.
+Then they wish the inhabitants a happy and prosperous New Year by handshake before they move on.

 Urnäsch, Herisau, Hundwil, Stein, Waldstatt, Schwellbrunn, und Schönengrund

-December 31 and January 12, 2013 (normally January 13, but when that date falls on a Sunday - as it does in 2013, it will be moved to Saturday).
+December 31 and January 13 (when that date falls on a Sunday, "Silvesterchlausen" will take place on Saturday).
 The routine is the same on both dates.

 It starts at 5am.
 The men (then still without masques) meet in the village squares.
 During the 15 minutes of silence, neither photographing with flash nor street- or headlights are allowed and it is customary to keep quite.